Acumen Analytics software offers you retrospective data analysis and haemodynamic insights into patient perfusion, all on your personal computer.

 Stroke Volume (SV): volume of blood pumped from the left ventricle per heartbeat

-When managing volume, stroke volume variation (SVV) has been proven to be a highly sensitive and specific indicator for preload responsiveness.
-SVV has also been shown to be an accurate predictor of fluid responsiveness in loading conditions induced by mechanical ventilation.7-10
+When managing volume, stroke volume variation (SVV) has been proven to be a highly sensitive, reliable, and specific indicator for preload responsiveness in loading conditions induced by mechanical ventilation.9-12

 HemoSphere advanced monitoring platform

-- Minimum 32GB hard drive with 2GB available
+- Minimum 32GB hard drive (minimum) with 3GB available disk space

 - Compatible with Windows 7, 8 and 10 (32 & 64 bit)